Ultrafast optically induced tunneling in narrow metallic gaps from the time dependent density functional perspective: Electron transport induced by an optical pulse

 The finite bias $U$ applied across the gap reduces the potential barrier of the junction so that the net electron transfer increases.
-Moreover, the symmetry breaking introduced by an applied bias enables the contribution of the electron tunneling assisted by one-photon absorption ($\ell=1$ PAT channel) into $\mathcal{N}$.
+Moreover, the symmetry breaking introduced by the applied bias enables the contribution of electron tunneling assisted by one-photon absorption ($\ell=1$ PAT channel) into $\mathcal{N}$.
 It follows from the TDDFT results in Figure~\ref{fig:TransportBias1nm}a that the one-photon absorption dominates for $E_{\rm{g}} \lesssim 2.5$~V/nm with $\mathcal{N} \propto E_{\rm{g}}^{2n}$ where $n \approx 1.2$.
 In agreement with the discussion in subsection \ref{subsec:SymmetricSystem}, the CEP dependence tends to be washed out in this situation.
 As predicted by the semiclassical theory and sketched in Figure~\ref{fig:fig_zeta}, with increasing $E_{\rm{g}}$ we observe the transition from the perturbative regime of PAT ($\zeta > 1$) dominated by the $\ell=1$ channel to the multiphoton regime ($\zeta < 1$, PAT+ATI).
-The values of $E_{\rm{g}}$ corresponding to the parameter $\zeta = 1$ as introduced by our semiclassical theory are marked in Fig.~\ref{fig:TransportBias1nm}a by vertical color bars.
-The applied bias enhances ionization from the bound state to the Volkov state so that the transition shifts to lower $E_{\rm{g}}$ with increasing $U$.
+The values of $E_{\rm{g}}$ corresponding to the parameter $\zeta = 1$, as introduced by our semiclassical theory, are marked in Fig.~\ref{fig:TransportBias1nm}a by vertical color bars.
+The applied bias enhances the above threshold ionization so that the transition shifts to lower $E_{\rm{g}}$ with increasing $U$.